kkire245/KCorp-Enterprise-Homelab/02-Active-Directory/group-policy-and-client-join.md

 # Group Policy & Client Domain Join — KCorp

 **Date:** Late August 2026
+**Stage:** Stage 2 - Active Directory
-**Phase:** Phase 1 — On-Prem AD Foundation **Category:** Active Directory
+**Category:** Active Directory

 ## Goal
-Create a small set of GPOs against the OU structure, join a client VM to `kcorp.local`, and verify that policy actually applies to a real domain-joined machine and user.
+Create a small set of GPOs against the OU structure, join a client VM to `kcorp.local`, and verify that the policy actually applies to a real domain-joined machine and user.

 ## What I Configured
 - Created three GPOs and linked them to OUs in the domain: